 For students who were eligible for Title IV federal financial aid and who take an approved LOA, that student will remain in an in-school status for federal Direct Loan repayment purposes.
-Should the student fail to return on the agreed upon LOA return date, the student will be withdrawn from the program and CfA will report the change in enrollment status as of the withdrawal date to the National Student Loan Data System (NSLDS) which could potentially impact a student's grace period.
+Should the student fail to return on the agreed upon LOA return date, the student will be withdrawn from the program and CFA will report the change in enrollment status as of the withdrawal date to the National Student Loan Data System (NSLDS) which could potentially impact a student's grace period.
+The withdrawal date will also be considered their last date of attendance.